kaylamarietorres/haystack_elasticsearch_ragbot/README.md

 # Future Considerations
 Kibana is used for data visualization and it works well with elasticsearch.
 It allows users to create dashbords and perform data exploration.
 I could see it being used in the future with this app or similar ones.

+In the future this project could be built upon by using Retrieval Augmented Generation (RAG), which combines retrieval mechanisms with generative models like Large Language Models (LLMs).
+RAG works by first retrieving relevant documents and then generating a response based on the retrieved information using a generative model, which is helpful for contextual understanding and semantic relevance.
+Since the retrieval part is already provided here, you just need to add a generative model.